Tokyo (Owl City song): Background

 Owl City announced the release date for the song on September 29, 2014 along with another track, "You're Not Alone".
 Speaking about the meaning of the song, Young stated, "'Tokyo' is about the many sleepless nights I've spent in Japan due to jet lag.
 Something in the atmosphere there is very conducive to creativity."
-Young also stated that he was "very honored" to work with Sekai no Owari.
+While at a yakitori restaurant, Young asked Fukase of Sekai no Owari if he wanted to sing on the track, which he agreed.
+The singer and the band were fans of each others music and Young called the collaboration an honor.

+Composition

 Written and produced by Young, the track runs at 128 BPM and is in the key of E major.
+He began recording the song in Nashville and during the production of the song, he decided to reach out to Sekai no Owari.

 Music video

 A visualizer video for "Tokyo" premiered on November 18, 2014.
-The video contains footage of their performance during the Tokyo Fantasy event which was held in October 2014 at Fuji-Q Highland in Yamanashi.
+The video contains footage of their performance during the Tokyo Fantasy event which was held and recorded on October 4, 2014 at Fuji-Q Highland in Yamanashi.
 Young spoke about performing the song live with Sekai no Owari stating, "It felt good.
 I've never played on such a beautiful stage.
 Just standing on the stage was so inspiring."